dkleftogi/cfDNA_AnalysisPipeline/Execution_examples.md

  /home/centos/Results/example.FgbioDeDup.Vardict.vcf
 ```

-Then, the file /home/centos/Results/example.FgbioDeDup.Vardict.vcf is passed to VEP for annotation using the locally installed Cache.
+Then, the file /home/centos/Results/example.FgbioDeDup.Vardict.vcf is passed to VEP for annotation using the locally installed Cache (give the correct DIR as input).

 The output of this step is a file named:
 ```